All food businesses and organisations that provide food to the public must ensure that the food they sell is safe.

 We regulate food businesses and organisations by monitoring their compliance by:

 - Investigating complaints and incidents of illness associated with food

 - Providing education and advice

-All businesses that sell food and drinks to the public in Greater Bendigo must register with our Environmental Health Unit and meet the requirements of the Food Act standards before commencing trade.
+All businesses that sell food and drinks to the public in Greater Bendigo must register with our Environmental Health unit and meet the requirements of the Food Act standards before commencing trade.
 Should the business be sold to a new owner, the registration can be transferred.

-Please note: New fees effective as July 1 each year.
+New fees effective July 1 each year.

 There are four classes for registration of a food business.
 A business is classed according to the degree of risk associated with its food handling activities.